-Thus, while there is some indication that the family response of women working in femaledominated original firms differs from that of women in male-dominated firms, there is a lot of heterogeneity and the coefficients on the ShareWomen interaction variable are not significant.
+Thus, while there is some indication that the family response of women working in femaledominated original firms differs from that of women in male-dominated firms, it is heterogeneous and the coefficients on the ShareWomen interaction variable are not significant.
 Similar findings are obtained for the fertility and parental leave responses of women in their fertile age (not reported).